by Jillian Button, Hannah Biggins, Victoria Costa, Tiana Macleod and Alexander Batsis · 8 April 2025

 - the climate-related financial risks and opportunities of reporting entities; and

-Under the Act, directors will be required to declare that (among other things), in their opinion, the substantive provisions in the sustainability report are in accordance with the Corporations Act (eg that they are compliant with the sustainability standards etc).
+Similar to the directors' declaration currently provided as part of the company's financial report, directors are required to make a declaration regarding the sustainability report.
+Directors are required to declare that (among other things), in their opinion, the substantive provisions in the sustainability report are in accordance with the Corporations Act (eg that they are compliant with the sustainability standards etc).
 However, a lower threshold will apply for declarations in respect of financial years commencing before 1 January 2028, with directors required to declare that, in their opinion, the entity has taken reasonable steps to ensure the substantive provisions of the sustainability report are in accordance with the Corporations Act.
 As is the case with other financial reporting, directors must exercise their duty of care and diligence when reviewing and approving the sustainability report.

-Given the interaction of these requirements and duties with the new regime, and with the first cohort of reporting entities to commence reporting for annual reporting periods commencing on or after 1 January 2025, boards should be taking steps now to understand the implications of the new regime for their organisations.
+Given the interaction of these requirements and duties with the new regime, and with the first cohort of reporting entities having commenced reporting for annual reporting periods from 1 January 2025, boards should be taking steps to understand the implications of the new regime for their organisations.

-Steps boards should take to prepare for the new climate-related financial disclosure regime?
+Steps boards should take to prepare for the new climate-related financial disclosure regime

 We recommend that boards: